rails/rails/guides/source/upgrading_ruby_on_rails.md

 From Ruby on Rails 5.0 onwards, Ruby 2.2.2+ is the only supported Ruby version.
 Make sure you are on Ruby 2.2.2 version or greater, before you proceed.

-### Active Record models now inherit from ApplicationRecord by default
+### Active Record Models Now Inherit from ApplicationRecord by Default

 In Rails 4.2, an Active Record model inherits from `ActiveRecord::Base`.
 In Rails 5.0, all models inherit from `ApplicationRecord`.